justinatack/deleteable/README.md

 ## Versions

 Deleteable has only had one release.
-Please feel free to submit a pull request to add or improve codebase.
+Please feel free to submit a pull request to add or improve the codebase.

 * '0.0.1' a working patch, the code base may well change.